-Summer is here, which means that outdoor barbeque season is here too.
+Summer is here, which means that outdoor barbecue season is here, too.
 If you’re tired of the same cookout fare and are looking for something new to throw on the grill, then I’ve got a great recipe for you!

 Jerk Chicken Burgers